lumpy darkness

 charts, books, etc.

-• Um, it should go without saying, that you should have some books or charts or maps with you.
+• Charts.
+Um, it should go without saying, that you might want some books or charts or maps with you.
 See my atlases, books, software page for all the materials that I have, some of which I always carry with me.

 • Planisphere.
 Dual wheels are synchronised on date and time to show the night sky and constellations overhead.
 Detailed planispheres show some galaxies, bright star clusters, the Milky Way, and the Ecliptic.
-I have a regular one as well as one that glows in the dark!
+I have a few including one that glows in the dark!

 • Astronomy software printouts.
 I try to bring "reports" from my programs, e.g. the positions of the moons around a planet at a certain time.
 In lieu of bringing a whole computer...